johndbell/ListVewCrashTest/README.md

 # ListVewCrashTest
 Demo app for testing a crash in iOS and Android using Xamarin Forms and Dynamic-Data.

+UPDATE: Fixed - I was using Scheduler.Default that apparantly doesn't guarantee dispatching to the UI thread, so thanks
+        to Erlend Angelson on the DynamicData Slack channel I used https://github.com/PureWeen/XamarinDispatchScheduler instead, and the problem goes away.

+		So, in conclusion, I wasn't updating the list on the UI thread.

 The crash currently occurs when you quickly enter something in the search editor.
 Enter some numbers quickly a few times and the following crash will occur.

 iOS StackTrace: